TC-piRatecat-2018/Website/_portfolio/what-is-R.md

 R is built for performing statistical analyses and modeling building and has the documentation to prove it, and more recently data visualization packages of R are becoming more sophisticated.
 These two main functionalities of R allows for a great deal of customization and transparency.

 ## What is RStudio?
-RStuiod is an Integrated Development Environment (IDE) for R. It is also an open source free product.
+RStudio is an Integrated Development Environment (IDE) for R. It is also an open source free product.
 It provides a visually organized environment for working with R in addition to providing additional tools that integrate with R (e.g. version control, creating apps or dashboards with RShiny, generating reproducible reports with RMarkdown, writing packages).

 ## Recommended Resources
 - The Carpentries: [Data Carpentry](https://datacarpentry.org/), [Software Carpentry](https://software-carpentry.org/)